sysfce2/AviSynth_masktools/README.md

     - "int" : scales limited range videos, only integer formats (8-16bits) to 8 (or bit depth specified by 'i8'..'i16')
     - "intf": scales full range videos, only integer formats (8-16bits) to 8 (or bit depth specified by 'i8'..'i16')
     - "float" or "floatf" : only scales 32 bit float format to 8 bit range (or bit depth specified by 'i8'..'i16')
-    - "floatUV" : when scaling 32 bit float format to 8 bit range (or bit depth specified by 'i8'..'i16'), always treats input as chroma.
+    - "floatUV" : affects the chroma plane expressions of 32 bit float formats.
-      Shifts the input up by 0.5 before processing it in the expression, thus values from the -0.5..0.5 (zero centered) range are converted to the 0.5 (128) centered one.
+      Shifts the input up by 0.5 before processing it in the expression, thus values from -0.5..0.5 (zero centered) range are converted to the 0..1 (0.5 centered) one.
-      Result which has 0..1.0 range is then shifted back to the original -0.5..0.5 range. (since 2.2.20)
+      Since the expression result internally has 0..1.0 range, this then is shifted back to the original -0.5..0.5 range. (since 2.2.20)
+      Note: predefined constants such as cmin, cmax, range_min, range_max and range_half will be shifted as well, e.g. the expression will see range_half = 0.5
     - "all": scales videos to 8 (or bit depth specified by 'i8'..'i16') - conversion uses limited_range logic (mul/div by two's power)
     - "allf": scales videos to 8 (or bit depth specified by 'i8'..'i16') - conversion uses full scale logic (stretch)
     - "none": no magic